From words to vectors

 Save and Retrieve your model

-Once your model is trained it is useful to save the checkpoint in order to retrieve it next time instead of having to train it every time.
+Once your model is trained, it is useful to save the checkpoint in order to be able to load it again instead of having to train it every time.
 You can save it with:

 PYTHON